Tom Six

-Tom Six (born 29 August 1973) is a Dutch filmmaker, writer, and actor.
-He is best known for his trilogy of body horror films; The Human Centipede (First Sequence), The Human Centipede 2 (Full Sequence), and The Human Centipede 3 (Final Sequence).
+Tom Six (born 29 August 1973) is a Dutch filmmaker, screenwriter, film editor, and actor.
+He is best known for his trilogy of body horror films; The Human Centipede (First Sequence) (2009), The Human Centipede 2 (Full Sequence) (2011) and The Human Centipede 3 (Final Sequence) (2015).
 Six was an original director of Dutch reality TV series Big Brother, which has since become an international franchise.

 Early life

-Tom Six was born in Alkmaar, North Holland, in the Netherlands on 29 August 1973.
+Tom Six was born in Alkmaar, North Holland, in the Netherlands, on 29 August 1973.